English Español

 Key Inclusion Criteria:

-• Subject with locally advanced or metastatic solid tumor(s) (excluding subjects with primary central nervous system [CNS] tumors), who has experienced disease progression while on standard therapy or is intolerant of, or not eligible for, standard therapy.
+• Patient with locally advanced or metastatic solid tumor(s) (excluding patients with primary central nervous system [CNS] tumors), who has experienced disease progression while on standard therapy or is intolerant of, or not eligible for, standard therapy.

-• Must have an advanced or metastatic, pathologically confirmed diagnosis of one of the following tumors: Uterine Cancer, Prostate Cancer, Esophageal Cancer, Triple Negative Breast Cancer (TNBC), Squamous Cell Carcinoma of the Head and Neck (SCCHN), Non-small Cell Lung Cancer (both adenocarcinoma (ACC) and squamous cell carcinoma (SCC) (NSCLC/ACC and NSCLC/SCC), Bladder Cancer.
+• Must have an advanced or metastatic, pathologically confirmed diagnosis of one of the following tumors: Uterine Cancer, Prostate Cancer, Esophageal Cancer, TNBC, SCCHN, NSCLC (both adenocarcinoma [ACC] and squamous cell carcinoma [SCC], Bladder Cancer.

 Key Exclusion Criteria (both parts):

-- Ongoing or recent evidence of significant autoimmune disease Subjects with a history of grade 3 or higher irAEs that led to treatment discontinuation.
+- 4. Ongoing or recent evidence of significant autoimmune disease.
+Patients with a history of grade 3 or higher immune-related adverse events that led to treatment discontinuation.

-- Subjects with a prior history of myositis, Guillain-Barré syndrome, or myasthenia gravis of any grade.
+- 5. Patients with a prior history of myositis, Guillain-Barré syndrome, or myasthenia gravis of any grade.

 Radiotherapy: Radiotherapy within 14 days prior to first GEN1044 administration.
 Palliative radiotherapy will be allowed.